imaginaryusername/spec/double-spend-alerts.md

 ## Abstract

-This document describes a new Bitcoin Cash network message for notifying nodes when a double spend of an unconfirmed transaction has occured.
+This document describes a new Bitcoin Cash network message for alerting nodes when a double spend of an unconfirmed transaction has occured.

 ## Motivation